taw10/crystfel/doc/articles/tutorial.rst

 This offset has already been taken into account by CrystFEL when calculating the position of Bragg peaks, but the results will be better overall if the geometry is correct from the start of the process.
 In this case, it would be a good idea to update the geometry file.
-The detector-shift script can fix the geometry file for you::
+The detector-shift program can fix the geometry file for you::

-   $ ~/crystfel/scripts/detector-shift index-all-cell-1/crystfel.stream jf-swissfel-16M.geom
+   $ detector-shift index-all-cell-1/crystfel.stream jf-swissfel-16M.geom
    Mean shifts: dx = -0.14 mm,  dy = -0.25 mm
    Applying corrections to jf-swissfel-16M.geom, output filename jf-swissfel-16M-predrefine.geom default res 9097.525473